-MIN 395.
-Special Topics in Ministry (1-4) Workshops (single-session events) or seminars (multiple sessions) which focus on particular issues related to ministry; one credit will require a minimum of 5 contact hours, along with readings and a paper.
+MIN 393.
+Ministry Practicum: Advanced (1-4) Second semester of advanced Field Education experience (see MIN 392).
+Prerequisite: MIN 392 MIN 395.
+Special Topics in Ministry (1-4) These workshops or seminars address particular, applied aspects of various areas in pastoral ministry.
+Workshops (single-session events) or seminars (multiple sessions) focus on particular issues related to ministry; one credit will require a minimum of 5 contact hours, along with readings and a paper.